HuMart/node-api4-guided/notes.md

 - extract configuration into environment variables
 - set up Continuous Deployment from GitHub to Heroku:
+    - connect heroku to github
+    - create application
+    - on `Deploy Tab`
     - commit and push to GH and the API gets updated on Heroku.
     - add a "start" script to `package.json`.
     - make the port dynamic.